mikesturm/Kinetic/SystemDirectives.md

 2. **Rank & Points:** #1 gets *n* points, #2 → *n-1*, etc.
 3. **Time Estimates:** Use ≈ 1.25 tasks per free hour.
 4. **Commit:** Confirm the card as the guide for the day.
+4a. **Create Daily Card File**
+    Once the card is finalized, create a new Markdown file inside `/Cards/`
+    named with the current date in ISO format (e.g., `2025-10-30-TodayCard.md`).
+    Write the confirmed card contents there and commit it to GitHub as a new file.
+    Each card is an independent record of that day’s plan—never overwrite a prior day’s card.

 5. **Scoring:** Full completion = full points; half credit = ½ P.
 6. **Log:** Append each day’s score and reflection under `### Daily Scores & Reflections` in Reflections.md.